huntingcodes-002/incentive/ENV_CONFIG.md

 ### Current Configuration

-The app currently uses the following default:
+The app currently uses the following defaults:
 - **API Base URL**: `https://staging-api.mysaarathi.in`
+- **Base Path**: `/apps/incentive-iq`

-This is hardcoded as a fallback in the following files:
+The API base URL is hardcoded as a fallback in the following files:
 - `src/lib/api.ts`
 - `src/lib/auth.ts`
 - `src/lib/incentive-api.ts`
 - `src/app/api/auth/login/route.ts`

+The base path is configured in `next.config.js` and can be overridden with the `NEXT_PUBLIC_BASE_PATH` environment variable.

 ### Docker Deployment